Here are some of the most common questions about the Florida Shindig.

 16. Is the Florida Shindig affiliated with any particular denomination?

-No. But this is a fellowshipping event intended for “conservative” homeschooling Bible-believing Christian families.
+No. But this is a fellowshipping event intended for “conservative” homeschooling Bible-believing and practicing Christian families.

 17. Is there a dress code?